Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: Introduction

 Our team has developed an onboard vision-based system for mutual relative localization called \acf{UVDAR} (visible in Fig. \ref{fig:header_mosaic}).
-This system can operate robustly both indoors and outdoors with challenging conditions (e.g. arbitrary lighting) thanks to its use of emitters and cameras operating together in a shared narrow band of the \ac{UV} spectrum\cite{uvdd1,uvdd2}.
-The system is capable of retrieving the relative position and relative orientation of marked \acp{UAV}\cite{uvdar_ral}.
-Each of these values is provided with the covariance of its observation noise\cite{midgard}. \red{The system estimates the distribution of the observation noise using a multi-hypothesis reprojection method for each individual measurement, and the retrieved estimates are processed with a Kalman filter before being used in control.} Additionally, the system can provide robotic units with unique retrievable identities, and even possesses limited data communication capabilities without radio transmission\cite{horyna2022uvdarcom,licea2023optical}. \red{If the odometry of each agent is shared across an explicit communication channel, the precision of the overall relative localization can be improved by fusing this information.
-However in this paper, we focus on the more general and demanding case where no such communication is taking place.
-Using this type of explicit communication between numerous \acp{UAV} is often challenging in practice and makes the cooperating \acp{UAV} susceptible to effects such as network congestion and external interference.}
+This system can operate robustly both indoors and outdoors with challenging conditions (e.g. arbitrary lighting) thanks to its use of emitters and cameras operating together in a shared narrow band of the \ac{UV} spectrum \cite{uvdd1,uvdd2}.
+The system is capable of retrieving the relative position and relative orientation of marked \acp{UAV} \cite{uvdar_ral}.
+Each of these values is provided with the measurement uncertainty expressed as a covariance matrix \cite{midgard}.
+The system estimates the distribution of the observation noise using a multi-hypothesis reprojection method for each individual measurement, and the retrieved estimates are processed with a Kalman filter before being used in control.
+Additionally, the system can provide robotic units with unique retrievable identities, and even possesses limited data communication capabilities without radio transmission \cite{horyna2022uvdarcom,licea2023optical}. \red{Other systems of relative localization with capability of retrieving relative position and orientation are available as well~\cite{yolo6d,apriltag,uwb_relpos,UWB_LiDAR}, and our work is applicable to use with such systems.} In this paper, we assume no communication between the robots.
+Visual relative localization such as \ac{UVDAR} typically provides accurate information on relative bearing with the option of obtaining information on distance and relative orientation with less precision \cite{vrba2019onboard,vrba2020markerless, markerless:bouman2016, markerless:rozantsev2015, markerless:martinoli2016, markerless:accardo2018, cnnbased:blumenstein2017, markerless:cnn2017,uvdd2}.
+A notable recent research also addresses relative localization based on \ac{LIDAR} \cite{vofod}, but such devices are at the moment of writing too costly for deployment on large groups of \acp{UAV}.